 Students on this programme will be invited to engage in a variety of learning methods, incorporating both face-to-face teaching (in line with any shifts in the government guidance on physical distancing) and online teaching.
-For Modules taught normally in two-hour seminars, one hour will be pre-recorded and put on the VLE and the other hour will comprise small group teaching that will be offered both face-to-face and online.
-For the more practical courses, these will be taught using face-to-face delivery with online support classes for those who can't make the sessions.
-The courses in Research Design and Statistics (RDS) & Topics in Cognitive Neuroscience modules will have two-hour online lectures, supported by tutorials (both face-to-face and online).
+We intend to deliver the majority of our modules using face-to-face delivery.
+There will be online support classes for those who cannot come to the teaching sessions.
+The only exceptions to this structure will be Research Design and Statistics (RDS) & Topics in Cognitive Neuroscience modules, which will have two-hour online lectures, supported by tutorials (both face-to-face and online).
 Supervision sessions will be delivered either face-to-face (abiding by social distancing guidelines) or held online, depending on students' circumstances.